-All land that is not classified as agricultural, forest or other wooded land.
+Land that is not classified as agricultural land, forest, other wooded land or other natural ecosystems.
 Other land may or may not have trees on them.
-Explanatory notes: • Land use is the key criterion for distinguishing between forest and other land with or without tree cover. • It includes built-up areas, mining, barren land, land under permanent ice etc. • It includes groups of trees and scattered trees (e.g. trees outside forest) in agricultural landscapes, parks, gardens and around buildings. • It includes tree stands in agricultural production systems, such as fruit tree plantations/orchards. • It includes agroforestry systems where crops are grown under tree cover and tree plantations established mainly for purposes other than wood, such as oil palm plantations.
+Explanatory notes: • Land use is the key criterion for distinguishing between forest and other land with or without tree cover. • It includes built-up areas, mining, barren land, land under permanent ice, etc. • It includes groups of trees and scattered trees (e.g. trees outside forest) in agricultural landscapes, parks, gardens and around buildings. • It includes tree stands in agricultural production systems, such as fruit tree plantations/orchards. • It includes agroforestry systems where crops are grown under tree cover and tree plantations established mainly for purposes other than wood, such as oil palm plantations.